4GeeksAcademy/machine-learning-content/06-12d-ml_algos/linear-regression.md

 # Linear Regression

-In regression, one or more variables (predictors) are used to predict an outcome (criterion).

 Linear regression is an approach to model the relationship between a single dependent variable (target variable) and one (simple regression) or more (multiple regression) independent variables.
 The linear regression model assumes a linear relationship between the input and output variables.
 If this relationship is present, we can estimate the coefficients required by the model to make predictions on new data.

 What are the five linear regression assumptions and how can you check for them?